samuelexferri/gpg-guide/gpg-guide.md

 $ dd bs=1M count=1024 if=/dev/zero of=test conv=fdatasync
 ```

-When finished, it will display:
+When the master keys were created, it will display:

     gpg: key 9016AAAFCA7213FE marked as ultimately trusted
     gpg: revocation certificate stored as '/home/user/.gnupg/openpgp-revocs.d/F4123A7E12AFACB0CEBB584E9016AAAFCA7213FE.rev'